lightrun-platform/koolkits/golang/README.md

 source ~/.bashrc
 ```

-Then run the golang KoolKit with your pod:
+Then run the Go KoolKit with your pod:

 ```bash
 kk <POD-NAME> golang <DEPLOYMENT-NAME>
 ```

-The golang KoolKit contains the following golang utilities (available on `$PATH` wherever applicable):
+The Go KoolKit contains the following Go utilities (available on `$PATH` wherever applicable):

 * [`delve`](https://github.com/go-delve/delve) - Delve is a debugger for the Go programming language.
 * [`pprof`](https://github.com/google/pprof) - pprof is a tool for visualization and analysis of profiling data.